lusee-night/opsim/README.md

 # OpSim: Simulation of the LuSEE-Night Operations Logic

 ## About
-Software for calculations related to operation control for LuSEE-Night, such power generation, management, comms etc.
+Software for calculations related to operation control for LuSEE-Night, such power generation and management, data taking (science), comms etc.

-## Notes

-1. The `docs` folder cotnains various helpful bits of documentation. _Work in progress._
+## Folders in this repository

+### Configuration and data

+1. _config_: configuration data, typically formatted in YAML
+2. _data_: pre-calculated data to be fed to the simulator.
+The current format is HDF5 and a few older files in the _numpy_ format are kept for reference only.

+Please see the `README` file in the _config_ folder for more detail on how these pieces of configuration relate to each other.

+### "Scripts"

+1. _scripts_: an assembly of scripts, such as used in preparation of the "prefabricated" data on the position of celestial objects, to be later used in the simulation.
+The important one is `prep-all`

+### Core software

+1. _notebooks_: an assembly of notebooks to diagnose the data and run the simulation
+2. _nav_ contains utility accessor methods to interface various coordinate calculations
+3. _hardware_: classes describing various elements of the LuSEE hardware

+### Archival/reference folders

+1. The `docs` folder is reserved for the future documentation website materials (if needed)
 2. In the `reference` folder there is a "sandbox" version of the original power calculation notebook (heavily modified and not to be used for anything practical) and some requisite inputs.
 Kept for continuity with the power calculation notebook.
-3. The folder `nav` contains utility accessor methods to interface coordinate calculations.

 ## Misc